Ricola: Ricola herb gardens

 The herbs used to produce Ricola's cough drops are not cultivated in these gardens, but in natural plantations in the Swiss mountains in accordance with strict organic or BioSuisse guidelines.
 Ricola ensures that its cultivation areas are not situated near industrial sites or the road networks to avoid contact with harmful pollutants.
 Over 100 self-managed farms are under contract to Ricola in the Valais, Emmental, Puschlav and the Jura Mountains, in Central Switzerland and Ticino.
 They grow the herbs for Ricola products on an area equivalent to 124 soccer fields.
 No pesticides, insecticides or herbicides are used in herb cultivation.

-Ricola Adventure Trail Arosa
+Ricola Experience Trail Arosa

 In cooperation with Arosa Tourism, Ricola opened the Ricola Adventure Trail in Arosa in 2021.
-At ten interactive stations along the 3 km path, visitors can learn about bees, herbs and the candy-making process.
+The 3 km trail, features ten interactive stations where visitors can learn about bees, the cultivation and importance of herbs, and the production of Ricola's herb drops.
+The trail complements Ricola's five public herb gardens and offers an additional educational experience in the Swiss Alps, combining information about biodiversity, Swiss herb cultivation and the company's history.

 Advertising

 In 1980, the jingle was introduced for Ricola that is still used today.
 In the commercials, Ramona Pringle, among others, sings the characteristic "RIII-CO-LAAAAAAA"; in some videos she imitates Heidi.

 In 1998 the first videos of the advertising campaign with the slogan Wer hat's erfunden? aired.
 The ads were filmed in Finland (1998), Australia (1998), England (1999), Mexico (2000), China (2004), Brazil (2004), and Greenland (2008).
 The actor was Erich Vock.

 Since 2013, Ricola has advertised internationally with the Swiss-German slogan Chrüterchraft.
 "Chrüterchraft is a Swiss word.
 It stands for herbs, for effect and enjoyment.
 All Ricola values are contained in this one word: the magical mixture of herbs and the Swiss origin, beneficial effect and good taste of our products”, said Felix Richterich, CEO and Chairman of the Board of Directors of Ricola, to Blick.ch.

 Ricola then launched the "Wish you Well" campaign, which ran from 2018.
 In autumn 2021, it was replaced by the new advertising campaign "Just take Ricola", which has since been broadcast across Europe.
 "With the new advertising campaign, we wanted to focus on what makes Ricola special: naturally grown alpine herbs, the Swiss origin of our company and the balance between enjoyment and functionality of the products.
 These are the cornerstones of Ricola's success and we will continue to build on them in the future.
 And as our commercial makes it clear, a pinch of humor plays an important role at Ricola", said Thomas P. Meier, CEO of Ricola, to Werbewoche.
 The advertising campaign also included a revision of the packaging and the logo.